Troubleshooting the E-26 Heat Amps Locked On Error Code

 • Use an amp clamp to test the wires to the upper and lower heating elements.

-• With the power switch in the on position and oil temperature cold (below [insert pulse heat max temp]), you should see a pulse heating occurring and the amp draws turning on and off with the cycling of the heat contactors.
+• With the power switch in the ON position and oil temperature cold (below 270°F (132°C)), you should see a pulse heating occurring and the amp draws turning on and off with the cycling of the heat contactors.
+If there is constant amp draw, proceed to Step 2.

 2. Test Heat Contactors: